Year in Review 2025 Review 18 Min Read

 Core Web Vitals 2025: INP Replaces FID

-Core Web Vitals received a significant update in 2025.
-The most important change: Interaction to Next Paint (INP) has replaced First Input Delay (FID) as the responsiveness metric.
-This has far-reaching consequences for optimization.
+Core Web Vitals changed in 2025 with one significant swap: Interaction to Next Paint (INP) replaced First Input Delay (FID) as the responsiveness metric.
+The implications for optimization are real.

 What Does INP Mean?